-Getting on/off a motor coach; walking up to 2 miles throughout the day; flat terrain at museum; at Watkins Glen Gorge, 832 stone steps downhill; shorter hikes with fewer steps available.
+Getting on/off a motor coach; driving about 75 miles round trip with stops, each driving segment approximately 1/2 hour.
+Walking up to 2 miles throughout the day; flat terrain at museum; at Watkins Glen Gorge, 832 stone steps downhill; shorter hikes with fewer steps available.

 In the Dining Room at 7:00 a.m., cereal, yogurt, fresh fruit, and milk, juice, coffee, tea, water will be available.
 At 7:45 a.m. and each day of the program following, there will a rotating variety of choices such as a hot cereal, eggs, bacon, sausage, pancakes, or French toast.
 After breakfast, we’ll make sandwiches to take with us in a cooler for lunch.